hzhec/JustDoughIt/README.md

 # JustDoughIt

-A simple e-Commerce project that allows customers to buy pastries 'online'.
+JustDoughIt is a simple web application using React that includes features such as product listings, shopping carts, order management and user accounts.

 # Description

-Run 'npm install' to install the necessary node modules packages.
+Run `npm install` to install the necessary node modules packages.<br>
-Run 'npm run dev' to start development on http://localhost:5173
+Run `npm run dev` to start development on http://localhost:5173

-JustDoughIt is a simple web application using React that includes features such as product listings, shopping carts, order management and user accounts.

 ### Technical Used
-- React using vite
+- React created using vite
 - Firebase for data API

 ### Wireframes